Judge hears oral arguments in Race Massacre survivors' lawsuit

 A ruling to dismiss could end or delay the suit, depending on the type of dismissal and how the plaintiffs choose to proceed.

-Since the suit was first filed in 2020, Wall has whittled down the list of plaintiffs to three centenarians identified as the massacre's last living survivors, and the defendants to the city of Tulsa, the Tulsa Regional Chamber, the Tulsa County Sheriff's Office and the Oklahoma Military Department.
+Since the suit was first filed in 2020, Wall has whittled down the list of plaintiffs to three centenarians identified as the massacre's last living survivors and has narrowed the defendants to the city of Tulsa, the Tulsa Regional Chamber, the Tulsa County Sheriff's Office and the Oklahoma Military Department.

 People are also reading…